-As an organization that has a repository of customer data with it, it is of utmost importance that this data be handled securely without any chances of data breach that may otherwise bring about customer disservice and dissatisfaction.
-It is also the right of the customers that they question the organization of the means in which their personal data is kept secure.
-But, sometimes, there happens to be incidences where organizations unknowingly and without any malicious intent expose their customers’ data to outsider threats and data thefts become an everyday affair, which leads to dissatisfaction on the part of their customers.
+As an organization that has a repository of customer data with it, it is of utmost importance that this data be handled securely without any chances of a data breach that may otherwise bring about customer disservice and dissatisfaction.
+It is also the right of the customers that they question the organization of how their data is kept secure.
+But, sometimes, there happen to be incidences where organizations unknowingly and without any malicious intent expose their customers’ data to outsider threats and data thefts become an everyday affair, which leads to dissatisfaction on the part of their customers.
 So, how does an organization deliver customer data security and see to it that there are no data breaches or regulatory compliance measures are met?

 First Layer of Authentication

 Authentication is the first and foremost method by which customers interact with your brand, and it becomes pertinent that you make this secure and convenient for the users so that they will be convinced with your services.
 Multi-factor authentication (MFA) or two-step authentication is the best way to address the customer data security issue in the authentication layer.
 But if not implemented correctly, then it may adversely annoy the customers.

 So, to overcome the problem of giving the users a good experience, and at the same time, take care of their data security concerns, the contextual MFA can be implemented.
 Contextual MFA requires that you insert in the security authentication only in high-risk areas like when there is a high-value transaction or when there is a customer login from another device.
 Centrally enforcing secure password policies and implementing the Single Sign-On (SSO) practices across all of your apps in the organization reduces the password fatigue and helps in creating a safe environment.